-Dr. Rezaei is an assistant professor of Folklore Studies and has been at Utah State University since 2020.
+Dr. Rezaei is an assistant professor of English who has been at Utah State University since 2020.
 Her research addresses the intersections of folklife, gender, religion, and politics, particularly in the Middle East and its diaspora in the US.
 Her research interests include folklore and new media, vernacular religion, and feminist folklore/anthropology, particularly relational and intersectional dynamics of agency in women’s shared performances and personal narratives.
 Her work on online political humor has appeared in New Directions in Folklore, and she has work forthcoming in the Journal of Middle East Women Studies based on her research on Iranian women's vernacular religious practices in Los Angeles.

 Selected Publications and Creative Projects